AI NATIVE DESIGN WORKFLOW

 $4.69

-Overhauling the visual design and struggling to get the AI to properly render radial gradients.
+Overhauling the visual design and getting the AI to properly render radial gradients.

 Micro Adjustments